Rob Levit | January 2014

-Harvard Project Zero’s 8 Artist Habits of Mind (aka Studio Thinking) provides a great framework for planning your personal growth as an educator in 2014.
-If you haven’t had the opportunity to reboot, retool and renew your plan for 2014, there is still time to be intentional and take steps toward a productive and fulfilling year.
+Harvard Project Zero’s 8 Artist Habits of Mind (aka Studio Thinking) provides a great framework for planning your personal growth as an educator.
+If you haven’t had the opportunity to reboot, retool and renew your own plans, there is still time to be intentional and take steps toward a productive and fulfilling year.
 Here are some sample questions for each category to jump start your reflection.
 Grab a journal and write!

 In your educational practice, what is your strongest area?
 Is it instruction, preparation, student engagement, technology, arts integration?
 How can you leverage this successful area of your craft and make it more effective?
 What’s next for you in developing your craft and how are you going to get there?
 What does the “next level” look like and how will you turn your craft into an art?

 What projects have you been delaying?
 Why?
 Is it an arts integration class?
 Networking for new opportunities?
 For step two of studio thinking, make a list of what you’d like to accomplish this year – personally and professionally.
 What opportunity would provide the greatest reward – financially or in terms of professional satisfaction – if you engaged and persisted in its accomplishment?

 Look ahead to the end of the year.
 On December 31, at a wonderful New Year’s Eve party, you find yourself looking back on the past year as a fantastic one.
 Why was it fantastic?
 What did you accomplish?
 What do you want your work/life balance to look like?
 This looking ahead can become your vision for a masterpiece of a year.
 Write down that vision and keep it close, review it.
 It’s OK if it doesn’t all happen in the way you think it should but at the very minimum you have something grand, noble, inspirational and exciting to drive you.